jthornber/device-mapper-test-suite/README.md

 The default port is 8080.
 These reports summarise which tests have passed or failed, when the tests were last run, and gives access to markedup versions of the logs.

+Generally I run the server all the time in the background; it will automatically pick up any newly generated reports.

 ## Generating reports